michaeldeane62/beny_wifi/README.md

    7. From there you can check Payload tab with both request and response

 For privacy, just keep in mind that characters 13-18 are your pin code, obfuscate it before sharing if you wish to keep it private

+Tools folder has some scripts that may help:
+- simple udp server that can be used for simulating charger responses
+- tool for converting pcap-file to json that simulator can read
+- script for translating messages